curtisabell/HEFT/README.md

   Usually this is just which set of potentials and regulators that fit corresponds with.
 -
   The last row is always just a row of zeros, which makes it each to detect the end of file when reading/writing.
-  As an example the third \ttt{A} corresponds with a dipole regulator, while a \ttt{B} in that spot would be a Guassian regulator.
+  As an example the third `A` corresponds with a dipole regulator, while a `B` in that spot would be a Guassian regulator.
   Note that these are just a note for myself, and do not set what the program uses.
-  The actual set of potentials/regulators are set in \ttt{HEFT.config}.
+  The actual set of potentials/regulators are set in `HEFT.config}.